Greenhouses

 4 Smart Ways to Save Money on Your Greenhouse Build

 Building a greenhouse doesn’t have to drain your budget.
-With some smart choices and a bit of flexibility, you can cut costs without sacrificing functionality.
+With some smart choices and a bit of flexibility, you can cut costs without cutting corners.
 Here are some practical ways to save money during your build:

 1. DIY Your Foundation and Base